 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Are you planning a trip to Poland with kids?
 Kraków is a great city to visit with kids!
+Really, the entire country of Poland is super family friendly with tons to do with kids.
 There are many things to do in Kraków with kids, your days will be filled from morning to night.
 We flew Air New Zealand from LAX to LHR, then on to Poland after a layover.
 We had a Skycouch on Air New Zealand, so the flight was very comfortable and we were able to sleep well.

 And if you want to combine your trip to Kraków with another city, Prague is very family friendly and just an hour flight from Kraków!

 THINGS TO NOTE:

 -Poland uses Złoty as their currency.
 Many places take credit cards but we still encountered some that did not.
 That said, I pulled out 500 Złoty (around $130 USD) on our first day, and we had a ton left over after 4 days!
 Poland is super, super cheap.
 You can have a meal for 2 with many dishes for under $15.